 FLOTATION CONTROL AND OPTIMISATION

 Flotation is a complex process that is affected by a multitude of factors.
 These factors may be inherent in the circuit design, or in how the flotation plant is operated.
-The FloatStar suite of control modules utilises advanced process control to overcome design-related limitations and maximise circuit performance during operation.
+The FloatStar suite of control modules, a product from Mintek, utilises advanced process control to overcome design-related limitations and maximise circuit performance during operation.

 Below is a typical flotation circuit where FloatStar Advanced Process Control has been implemented and works in conjunction with advanced instrumentation to help increase recovery and accurate grade in the flotation control